0xPolygonID/docs/docs/verifier/verifier-backend.md

 }
 ```

-The value of the `qrCode` field is the one that should be displayed as a QR code to be scanned by the Polygon ID wallet.
+The value of the `qrCode` field is the one that should be displayed as a QR code to be scanned by the optimism ID wallet.

 The `sessionID` should be used to check the status of the proof.
 To query the status of the proof, i.e., whether it was valid or not, you should call the endpoint `/status?sessionID=975903`.